-This scenario is similar to a one-way POST from a Solace router to a REST Consumer.
-In this case, however, the POST from the router that the REST Consumer receives includes a
+This scenario is similar to a one-way POST from a message broker to a REST Consumer.
+In this case, however, the POST from the message broker that the REST Consumer receives includes a

 Solace-Reply-Wait-Time-In-ms header.
-This indicates to the REST Consumer that the router expects a reply to the message.
+This indicates to the REST Consumer that the message broker expects a reply to the message.

-The REST Consumer encodes its reply in the HTTP message body of the POST response that it returns to the router.
+The REST Consumer encodes its reply in the HTTP message body of the POST response that it returns to the message broker.
 The status code of the response message is

 200 OK if the original message was received correctly.